Timeline of events after the death of Justice Antonin Scalia

 Jan.
 18, 2017 — Garland returns to his federal appeals court.

 Jan.
 24 — Trump narrows his choices to three judges, according to people familiar with the selection process.
-The leading contenders are Gorsuch, Hardiman and federal appeals court Judge William Pryor.
+The leading contenders were Gorsuch, Hardiman and Pryor.